gardenlinux/gardenlinux/tests-ng/DEVELOPER.md

   - Document why a booted system is necessary
   - Prefer chroot testing for filesystem-only tests

-- **Use abstractions to hide implementation details**
+- **Use abstractions judiciously to hide implementation details**

-  - Leverage plugins to abstract system interactions
+  - Leverage plugins for infrastructure concerns (parsing files, accessing data, establishing connections)
   - Use handlers for setup/teardown operations
-  - Keep utility functions separate from test logic
+  - Keep test logic visible and maintain Arrange-Act-Assert structure
+  - Avoid over-abstraction that requires reading multiple plugins to understand a test

 - **Be mindful about external dependencies**
   - Prefer Python standard library over third-party packages